kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 Deletion
 ^^^^^^^^

-.. todo:: Make sure the pseudo code matches the comments in ~/n/234tree-in-cpp/include/tree234.h for tree234::remove().
-Follow the delete logic as described in of `B-Trees <https://www.cs.ubc.ca/~liorma/cpsc320/files/B-trees.pdf>`_.
-Point out that the elimination of 2-nodes begins from the root.
-Write the the core of the algorithm.

 For a leaf node, we simply delete the key.
 If the key is in an internal node, we swap the key with its in-order successor, which will be a leaf node, and delete the swapped key from the leaf.
 To ensure deletion does not leave an empty node, 2-nodes are converted to 3- or 4-nodes as we descend the tree (except in the special case of the root).
 This preserves the ordering of the tree.